vegaprotocol/specs/protocol/0082-RFPR-on_chain_referral_program.md

 ## Governance Proposals

-An on-chain referral program can be proposed via governance.
+Enabling or changing the terms of the on-chain referral program can be proposed via governance.
 As part of the proposal, the proposer specifies the following fields:

 - `name`: name of the referral program
 - `benefit_tiers`: a list of dictionaries with the following fields